kbec19/Academic-Blog/content/project/grateful/index.md

 *Schofield, Matt; The Grateful Dead Family Discography: http://www.deaddisc.com/*

 *This information is intended for private research only, and not for any commercial use.
 Original Grateful Dead songs are ©copyright Ice Nine Music*

+---

+#### This project will continue in the coming months utilizing new tools as developed in continuing DACSS courses.

+[^1]: The preliminary work on this project was done as part of the UMass Amherst DACSS Course "Social and Network Analysis"," taught by Professor Meredith Rolfe.